Medical Scientist Training Program

 The Medical Scientist Training Programs (MSTPs) are dual-degree training programs that streamline the education towards both clinical (typically MD) and research doctoral degrees.
 MSTPs are offered by some United States medical schools, who are awarded financial support from the National Institute of General Medical Sciences, a branch of the National Institutes of Health (NIH).
 The goal of these training programs is to produce physician scientists who can translate laboratory discoveries into effective treatments for patients.

 The NIH began awarding the MSTP designation in 1964.
 Albert Einstein College of Medicine, Northwestern University, and New York University were the original three MSTP programs that were established.
-As of 2021, there were 51 NIH-funded MSTP programs in the US (50 MD-PhD, 1 DVM-PhD), supporting about 1000 students at all stages of the program.
+As of 2024, there were 58 NIH-funded MSTP programs in the US (56 MD-PhD, 4 DVM-PhD), supporting over 1000 students at all stages of the program.

 History

 The program has its origins in the non-NIH funded MD-PhD training offered at the nation's research-centric medical schools.
 An early dual-degree program began at Case Western Reserve University School of Medicine in 1956.
 Other prominent medical schools quickly followed this example and developed integrated MD-PhD training structures.

 In 1964, the NIH created the Medical Scientist Training Program to begin funding this medical and research education.
 Albert Einstein College of Medicine, Northwestern University, and New York University were the original three MSTP programs that were established.

+In 2022, the NIH announced the Leading Equity and Advancing Diversity in the Medical Scientist Training Program (LEAD MSTP).
+The LEAD MSTP shares a similar goal to the MSTP by supporting dual-degree training programs, but at institutions that have not historically been well represented among NIH-funded MSTPs.
+LEAD MSTP awards are limited to programs at historically Black colleges and universities, tribal colleges and universities, and institutions in Institutional Development Award (IDeA)-eligible states.
+The first LEAD MSTP program was established at the University of Nebraska Medical Center in 2024.
+As of 2025, there are 2 NIH-funded LEAD MSTP programs in the US.